kraktus/CheckPuzzlesTb/README.md

 # CheckPuzzlesTb

-A python script checking if [Lichess puzzles](https://database.lichess.org/#puzzles) with 7 or fewer pieces are correct against [syzygy tablebase api](https://github.com/niklasf/lila-tablebase).
+A python script checking if [Lichess puzzles](https://database.lichess.org/#puzzles) with 7 or fewer pieces are correct according to the [syzygy tablebase api](https://github.com/niklasf/lila-tablebase).

 ## Installation